jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 17 - Security in Distributed Systems.md

 Through this vector, adversaries can decrease the availability of P2P networks - particularly those used for media streaming applications - by reducing the outgoing traffic load of their peers by lying to others about their data provisioning abilities when queried.

 This also infringes on the integrity of the network, and affects P-OPs.
-As stated prior, P2P streaming services are
+As stated prior, this attack is extremely prevalent in P2P streaming services that rely on peer collaboration.
+BMC Attacks also imply several other issues, such as:
+- Omission
+- Fake Reporting
+- Fake Blocks
+- Incorrect Neighbour Selection

+#### Sybil Attacks

+These aim to compromise availability or confidentiality via the spoofing of P2P networks, and can be regarded as a specific type of